Indian women look to stay alive in T20series against Australia | Sports-Games

 - India

-Hosts India will aim to do some serious course correction in their bowling department in their bid to stay alive in a do-or-die fourth Women's T20 International against Australia on Saturday.
+Hosts India will aim to do some serious course correction in their bowling department when they clash with Australia in the do-or-die fourth Women's T20 International on Saturday.

-Trailing 1-2, India will need to eke out a win to stay alive in the five-match series, which is the most important one ahead of the T20 World Cup starting February 3 in South Africa.

 Indian bowlers have conceded scores in excess of 170 in all three games.
 While they couldn't defend 172 in the opening match, they conceded 187 in the second game and 172 in the third.